 - Exam stress and anxiety.

 - Financial matters.

 - Bullying, harassment or victimization.

 - The threat of radicalisation.

-- Additional learning support needs. - Issues raised by the current climate, i.e. Covid-19, including stress caused by an increased workload.
+- Additional learning support needs.

+- Issues raised by current events, for example, Covid-19 or the cost of living

 In all such cases, the key point is to make a referral to the Safeguarding Team following our Safeguarding Procedures.
 From that point the team will be able to provide the right advice and support to ensure the individual is fully supported and safe from harm.